-Group-level policies intended to establish a standard approach across the business in relation to matters such as fraud, bribery, competition, whistle-blowing and conflicts of interest were fully rolled out during 2022 and now form part of mandatory training for most employees.
+Group-level policies intended to establish a standard approach across the business in relation to matters such as fraud, bribery, competition, whistle-blowing and conflicts of interest form part of mandatory training for most employees.

 The Group's Head of Internal Audit oversees a robust, standardised approach to risk management at Group level that complements and builds upon divisional risk management processes, which are predominantly operationally focused.
-Further information about the risk management process and the criteria used to assess risk is provided in the Principal Risks and Uncertainties section on pages 49 to 56.
+Further information about the risk management process and the criteria used to assess risk is provided in the Principal Risks and Uncertainties section on pages 50 to 58.